-- Gross Scope 2 GHG emissions include those from the generation of purchased or acquired electricity, heating, cooling, and steam consumed by an organization reported under 103-2-b in GRI 103: Energy - 1108 2025.
-For many organizations, Scope 2 GHG emissions from the generation of purchased or acquired - electricity can be much greater than Scope 1 GHG emissions. - 1110 As specified in the Comparability principle in GRI 1: Foundation 2021, the organization should present - the information under 102-6-a, 102-6-b, and 102-6-c for the current reporting period and at least two - 1112 previous reporting periods. - 1113 For an example of how to present information on requirements in Disclosure 102-6, see Table 7 and - 1114 Table 8 in the Appendix.
+Gross Scope 2 GHG emissions include those from the generation of purchased or acquired electricity, heating, cooling, and steam consumed by an organization reported under 103-2-b in GRI 103: Energy 2025.
+For many organizations, Scope 2 GHG emissions from the generation of purchased or acquired electricity can be much greater than Scope 1 GHG emissions.

+As specified in the Comparability principle in GRI 1: Foundation 2021, the organization should present the information under 102-6-a, 102-6-b, and 102-6-c for the current reporting period and at least two previous reporting periods.

+For an example of how to present information on requirements in Disclosure 102-6, see Table 4 and Table 5 in the Appendix.

-- 1116 There are two methods to calculate gross Scope 2 GHG emissions: - A location-based method, which reflects the average GHG emissions intensity of grids on which energy consumption occurs, using grid-average or national production mix emission factor data. - A market-based method, which reflects GHG emissions from electricity that an organization has purposefully chosen (or its lack of choice).
+There are two methods to calculate gross Scope 2 GHG emissions:

+- A location-based method, which reflects the average GHG emissions intensity of grids on which energy consumption occurs, using grid-average or national production mix emission factor data. - A market-based method, which reflects GHG emissions from electricity that an organization has purposefully chosen (or its lack of choice).
 It derives emission factors from contractual instruments, including any contract between two parties for the sale and purchase of energy bundled with attributes about the energy generation or for unbundled attribute claims.

-- 1124 The market-based method applies to organizations with operations in markets that provide product- or - supplier-specific data in the form of contractual instruments. - 1126 The gross Scope 2 GHG emissions cover CO2, CH4, and N2O.
-These GHGs occur from energy - 1127 production processes (e.g., combustion) and are relevant for the gross Scope 2 GHG emissions - 1128 calculation. - 1129 No known cases exist where other GHGs covered by the Kyoto Protocol (HFCs, PFCs, SF6, and NF3) - are released from energy production processes for purchased electricity, heating, cooling, and steam. - 1131 However, if released, they can be included in the Scope 2 GHG emissions.
-In such a case, the - 1132 organization should report which other GHGs covered by the Kyoto Protocol are included and explain - 1133 how these emissions are relevant for Scope 2 GHG emissions reporting. - 1134 The organization can report emissions from other GHGs, such as the Montreal Protocol gases [5], - separately from gross Scope 2 GHG emissions. - 1136 Where it aids transparency or comparability over time, the organization can provide breakdowns of - gross Scope 2 GHG emissions by, for example: - business unit or facility; - 1139 country;
+The market-based method applies to organizations with operations in markets that provide product- or supplier-specific data in the form of contractual instruments.

+The gross $\underline{\text{Scope 2 GHG emissions}}$ cover CO_2 , CH_4 , and N_2O .
+These $\underline{\text{GHG}}$ s occur from energy production processes (e.g., combustion) and are relevant to the gross Scope 2 GHG emissions calculation.

+No known cases exist where other GHGs covered by the Kyoto Protocol (HFCs, PFCs, SF $6$, and NF $3$) are released from energy production processes for purchased electricity, heating, cooling, and steam.
+However, if released, they can be included in the Scope 2 GHG emissions.
+In such a case, the organization should report which other GHGs covered by the Kyoto Protocol are included and explain how these emissions are relevant to Scope 2 GHG emissions reporting.

+The organization can report emissions from other GHGs, such as the Montreal Protocol gases [5], separately from gross Scope 2 GHG emissions.

+Where it aids transparency or comparability over time, the organization can provide breakdowns of gross Scope 2 GHG emissions by, for example:

+- · business unit or facility;

+- country:

-- type of source (electricity, heating, cooling, and steam); - type of activity. - 1142 According to the GHG Protocol Scope 2 Guidance [16], in a market-based calculation, emission - factors should be chosen based on the following hierarchy: energy attributes and certificates; - 1144 contracts for electricity; supplier and utility emission rates; residual mix; and other regional, - subnational, and national grid-average emission factors. - 1146 If a residual mix is unavailable, the organization can use grid-average emission factors as a proxy, - meaning that the location-based and market-based GHG emissions will be the same until information - on the residual mix is available.
-The organization should report if a residual mix is unavailable and if - 1149 grid-average emission factors are used as a proxy. - 1150 For further information on the emission factors hierarchy, see references [16] and [19] in the - 1151 Bibliography. - 1152 The following quality criteria, built on the GHG Protocol Scope 2 Guidance, apply to the market-based - 1153 method:
+- type of source (electricity, heating, cooling, and steam);

+- type of activity.

+According to the GHG Protocol Scope 2 Guidance [16], in a market-based calculation, emission factors should be chosen based on the following hierarchy: energy attributes and certificates; contracts for electricity; supplier and utility emission rates; residual mix; and other regional, subnational, and national grid-average emission factors.

+If a residual mix is unavailable, the organization can use grid-average emission factors as a proxy, meaning that the location-based and market-based GHG emissions will be the same until information on the residual mix is available.
+The organization should report if a residual mix is unavailable and if grid-average emission factors are used as a proxy.

+For further information on the emission factors hierarchy, see references [16] and [19] in the Bibliography.

+The following quality criteria, built on the GHG Protocol Scope 2 Guidance, apply to the market-based method: